dragonfly-science/dragonfly-website/README.md

 content is inside a content block.
 The default template includes everything outside the main block.
 Page templates should include container and content blocks as appropriate.

+### Adding news posts

+- `teaser.jpg` - ideally a square image at 500x500px
+- banner - link this in the `banner-image` section of the front matter

+### Adding case studies

+Mandatory fields:
+- `title`
+- `banner-image`
+- `teaser.jpg` - ideally a square image at 500x500px
+- Note that all images must be must be a .png or .jpg